 - Snuggle with each child for five minutes when they first wake up.

-- Take an extra minute to sit down with your kids at breakfast, asking what each one is looking forward to today.
+- Take an extra minute to sit down with your kids at breakfast, asking what each one is looking forward to today and enjoying them.

 - Write a love note to slip into her lunch box.